Louth county football team explained

 The earliest recorded inter-county football match took place in 1712 when Louth faced Meath at Slane.
 A fragment of a poem from 1806 records a football match between Louth and Fermanagh at Inniskeen, Co Monaghan.

-When Louth GAA sent the team into training in Dundalk for the 1913 Croke Memorial replay under a soccer trainer from Belfast, the move caused more than a ripple through the Association.
+When Louth GAA sent the team into training in Dundalk for the 1913 Croke Memorial replay under a soccer trainer from Belfast, the move caused more than a ripple through the Association.[5]
 For thirty years full-time training in bursts of a week or so before a big match were common.
 After that the two or three times a week gatherings became more popular.
+The success of these matches helped the GAA purchase the site that would come to be known as Croke Park.[6]

 2010 Leinster SFC final

-The situation led to much media debate in the days that followed, the violence was condemned and there were many calls in the national media for the game to be replayed (including from former Meath players Trevor Giles and Bernard Flynn).
-GAA President Christy Cooney said the events were a "watershed" and one where the "circumstances were bizarre.
-I have never seen circumstances like it as long as I have been a member of this Association".[8]
-He promised life bans for those who assaulted the referee.[9]
-The day after the match the GAA released a statement confirming that Sludden admitted he had made an error.[10]
-The GAA also stated that the rules left it powerless to offer a replay and that this would be decided by Meath.[10]
-Following a Meath County Board meeting it emerged that, in his match report, the referee had originally blown for a penalty for Meath but when the ball ended up in the net he decided to award the "goal" instead.
-The county board decided not to offer a replay and judged that that would be "the end of the matter".[11]
-This decision was met in some quarters with mixed feelings and commented upon in one national newspaper, the Evening Herald, by three times All-Ireland winning manager Mickey Harte who said the Meath county board was even more culpable because their officers had time to form a considered opinion.
-In the statement, the Louth County Board spoke of the enormous sense of injustice which was being felt in Louth GAA.
+Numerous TV replays showed that Sheridan's goal was indisputably a technical foul with regard to the Playing Rules of Gaelic football.[22]
+The day after the match the GAA released a statement confirming that Sludden admitted he had made an error.[23]
+The GAA also stated that the rules left it powerless to offer a replay and that this would be decided by Meath.[23]
+Following a Meath County Board meeting it emerged that, in his match report, the referee had originally blown for a penalty for Meath but when the ball ended up in the net he decided to award a goal instead.
+The county board decided not to offer a replay and judged that that would be "the end of the matter".[24]
+This decision was met in some quarters with mixed feelings and commented upon in the Evening Herald by three-time All-Ireland winning manager Mickey Harte, who said that the Meath county board was even more culpable because their officers had time to form a considered opinion.[25]

+In its statement on the controversy,[26] the Louth County Board spoke of the enormous sense of injustice which was being felt in the county.
 They also questioned the referee's official report saying it was contrary to Playing Rules where he indicated in his report that he blew the whistle for a penalty, but then changed his mind and awarded a goal instead.
-The referee also wrote that "he made a terrible mistake".

-In doing so the Louth County Board intimated that the committee/council in charge erred in leaving the matter to Meath County Board to offer a replay without seeking clarification from the referee in relation to his match report and his statement that "he made a terrible mistake".
+They intimated that the committee/council in charge erred in leaving the matter to the Meath County Board to offer a replay without seeking clarification from the referee in relation to his match report and his statement that "he made a terrible mistake".

 Aidan O'Rourke was appointed as Fitzpatrick's successor in October 2012.[28]
 O'Rourke left the role in mid-2014.[29]

-Louth appointed former minor manager Wayne Kierans as senior team manager on a two-year term in October 2018.[16]
+Louth appointed former minor manager Wayne Kierans as senior team manager on a two-year term in October 2018.[31]
+Louth were relegated to Division 4 in 2020.
+Kierans' contract was not renewed.[32]
+[33]

 Harte resigned in September 2023[37] and subsequently took over as manager of the Derry senior footballers.
 County board chairman Peter Fitzpatrick announced former Dublin inter-county player Ger Brennan as Louth's new manager on 2 October.[38]
 In the 2024 season, Louth reached a second consecutive Leinster final for the first time since 1958 and defeated Meath in the championship for the first time since 1975.[39]